2jfw/Uniflat-Theme-Showcase-And-Editor/README.md

 It also features the helper and util classes for using JSON embedded themes:

-    - see folder "assets/json"
+    - See folder "assets/json"

-    - see class "UniflatThemeColorHelper.as"
+    - See class "UniflatThemeColorHelper.as"

-    - see function "initTheme()" at "Main.as"
+    - See function "initTheme()" at "Main.as"

 The source code for the demo / component showcase, which "was" available as a flash browser plugin and including an editor at https://feathers.marpies.com/themes/uniflat/preview/ was kindly provided and given permission to use and